NikoP1k0/Bowling-Score-Calculator/README.md

    ```

 5. Install frontend dependencies:
-   Now that you have installed the dependencies for the backend you can leave the backend command prompt for now and move to your second one.
+   Now that you have installed the dependencies for the backend you can leave the backend command prompt alone for now and move to your second one.
    Navigate to the ``Bowling-Score-Calculator`` in the same way you have done when setting up the backend.

    Once you have found the project files, navigate into the frontend files using the command below.